 That is very clear.

-I Corinthians 15:27-28 For he [the Father] has put all things under his [Jesus'] feet.
-But when he says all things are put under him, it is manifest that he [the Father] is excepted, which did put all things under him.
-And when all things shall be subdued unto him [the Son], then shall the Son also himself be subject unto him that put all things under him, that God [the Father] may be all in all.
+I Corinthians 15:27-28 For "He [the Father] has put all things under His [Jesus'] feet."
+But when He says "all things are put under him," it is evident that He [the Father] who put all things under Him is excepted.
+Now when all things are made subject to Him [the Son], then the Son Himself will also be subject to Him who put all things under Him, that God [the Father] may be all in all.